CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardslimited.md

 ## 9 • INFLUENCE

  You have a pool of general influence.
 Your characters and Wizard have direct influence.
-These two forms of influence can control and affect characters (see pages 14-15)[^characters] and factions.
+These two forms of influence can control and affect characters (see [pages 14-15](/rules-archive/the-wizards-limited#influencing-controlling-a-character)) and factions.

 #### Bringing an Ally into Play